 So to conclude this new Kelty Redwing 50 review, this pack has many nice features which make it a great pack in an urban environment and daily life, and for outdoor tours.
 It is sometimes described as a day pack, but frankly, it is too big for such a purpose.
 I have an old Deuter Futura 38 liters, which is far smaller than Redwing 50 but still good enough for overnight and weekend tours.
 So the new Kelty Redwing 50 pack is definitely more than a day pack.

-Note that there is yet another same size pack from Kelty, but with totally unique features which you will not find anywhere else, Kelty PK 50 backpack.
+Note that there is yet another same size pack from Kelty, but with totally unique features that you will not find anywhere else, Kelty PK 50 backpack.
 So please have a look, you will be surprised with its exceptional design and features.
 On the other hand, if you prefer a classic design with a lid and collar, please see this new model from Kelty, the Revol 50 pack.

 I hope this review has been useful to you, and if this is so please share it with others.